 "That would be the last night we ever spent beneath the same stars."
 Now, let's be honest.
 How often do you replay that section?

 Though this definitely pales in comparison to moments later on in the game, the conclusion of Experiment 626/Stitch's story is really depressing.
-He finally understands through his encounters with Terra, Aqua, and Ven what friendship really is, but Gantu's inability to understand that 626 could change leads 626 to escape from the ship on a cruiser with a faulty navigation system that separates him from Ven.
+He finally understands through his encounters with Terra, Aqua, and Ven what friendship really is, but Gantu's inability to understand that Stitch could change leads Stitch to escape from the ship on a cruiser with a faulty navigation system that separates him from Ven.

-Before that, it's hard not to cry a little at Gantu breaking 626's makeshift Wayfinder that he fashioned after seeing Terra's.
-It's the fact that 626 stares at it for awhile afterwards even while Gantu is threatening him that gets you.
+Before that, it's hard not to cry a little at Gantu breaking Stitch's makeshift Wayfinder that he fashioned after seeing Terra's.
+It's the fact that Stitch stares at it for awhile afterwards even while Gantu is threatening him that gets you.

 Stitch's friendship with Terra allowed him to start to grow a heart of his own, and Aqua and Ventus helped even further.

-It's more of bittersweet in the first two's cases as of Kingdom Hearts 3D [Dream Drop Distance].
+It's more of bittersweet in the first two's cases as of Kingdom Hearts 3D: Dream Drop Distance.
 Ven never appeared to age one bit as he still looks 15 even as a 27-year-old (the castle probably had a spell casted to prevent him from ageing while comatose).
 And time goes much faster in the realm of darkness.
 Aqua still looks around 18 even after spending what to us was 11 years (KHII).
-I just hope that when Master Xehanort was restored to his true body, Terra will be restored to his 19-year-old self (provided that he was even revived).
+Hopefully if Master Xehanort is restored to his true body, Terra will be restored to his 19-year-old self (provided that he was even revived).